datanav/docs/technical/wave-wave.rst

 -----------------------------------
 Before any synchronization can take place, a link between a Wave Vendor and a Wave Customer person must be established.

-A new Wave Customer person will be created from a Wave Vendor if it is connected to a Wave Vendor, Invoice, Business, or Customer that is synchronized into Wave.
+A new Wave Customer person will be created from a Wave Vendor if it is connected to a Wave Vendor, Invoice, Business, Customer, or Customer-person that is synchronized into Wave.

 A Wave Vendor will merge with a Wave Customer person if one of the following property combinations match: